 In the early days of March 1836, the fate of a revolution hung in the balance.
 The Alamo was under siege by the forces of General Antonio Lopez de Santa Ana while the Texian Army led by Sam Houston was in the midst of a hasty retreat.
 It was in this moment of crisis that 59 delegates from across the territory gathered in Washington, Texas to do something few have ever done: found a nation.
 In just 17 days, they signed a formal Declaration of Independence from Mexico and crafted the first constitution of the Republic of Texas.
 The course of world history changed forever in these early days of March, but there was still a war to be won.

 All of this captivating history lives on to this very day at Washington on the Brazos State Historic Site, an absolute must-visit for fans of Texas history.
-Covering nearly 300 acres of verdant Central Texas terrain, the historic site provides a one-of-a-kind immersion into the Lone Star State’s distant past.
+Covering nearly 300 acres of Central Texas terrain, the historic site provides a one-of-a-kind immersion into the Lone Star State’s distant past.
 Step into a replica of Independence Hall, where the 59 delegates met.
+Discover the way the people of Washington lived as part of the new Washington Townsite Experience.
 Admire the in-depth exhibits at the state-of-the-art Star of the Republic Museum.
 Then travel back to 1850 at the Barrington Living History Farm, the original home of the last president of the Republic of Texas, Dr. Anson Jones—farmed today just as it was in the 1850’s.

 Throughout this journey into Texas’ storied past, you’ll discover things you never knew about the people who helped make the Lone Star State into what it is today.
 All the while, you’ll enjoy the array of colorful flowers, migratory birds and gorgeous scenery that draws nature lovers year-round.
 So, what are you waiting for?
 Read on to see what the park’s three main attractions are, then plan your trip to “Where Texas Became Texas.”